Feeling Check-ins as a Tool to Support Social and Emotional Learning and the Building of Positive Relationships.

 There are advantages to allowing kids (and adults for that matter) to show, rather than tell, what they’re feeling, and to observe the range of others' feelings.
 So many more kids (and adults) may open up – even the ones that don’t “do feelings,” at least in public or at least not yet.

-A feeling check-in like this provides all kids – the introverts and extroverts, the enthusiastic or hesitant, the boys and the girls and everyone in between – an opportunity to feel heard and seen.
+A feeling check-in like this provides all kids – the introverts and extroverts, the enthusiastic or hesitant, those who are neurotypical or neurodiverse, the boys and the girls and everyone in between – an opportunity to feel heard and seen.
 This may be your students’ favorite and/or most important part of their day.

 They are likely to experience growth in social and emotional learning competencies that will contribute to short- and long-term benefits for students in school and life.
 When students are asked to do feeling check-ins, they can gain self-awareness, a foundation for self-regulation, as well as social awareness and a boost in their potential ability to make responsible decisions and have more positive relationships with others.